dragontt/proj_alzheimers/README.md

 - Performs a series of image preprocessing steps including: background substraction, object smoothing, hold filling, adaptive thresholding, and object denosing;
 - Computes distance transform of the foreground object, served as the speed image;
+- Split the volume into subdivision for parallelized axis tracing;
 - Propogates the center axis tracing based on the neighbor's speed value, and forms a front of propogation;
 - Iterates such propogation at the current front while freezes the visited voxels;
 - Stops the propogation once reaches low speed voxel;
+- Stiches the linepaths traced in subdivisions together;
 - Outputs vessel segments containing the linepath of traced vessel axis in image stack volume and its connection to branch node; and outputs branch/end node containing the location and its connectvity to segment

 ### Vascular Analysis